NSLS-II/Docker-Builder/devel/ubuntu18.04/README.txt

 In addition, installSynApps and several install configurations have been loaded into the /epics/utils directory.

+Before you continue, you may wish to update all the versions for the Install-Configurations.
+Use the update_and_tag.sh script, and simply respond 'n' when asked if you wish to tag and push.

 You may run

 ./installCLI.py -c ../Install-Configurations/minConfigureLinux -i /epics/src -p -m